google/gcp_scanner/visualization_tool/USAGE.md

 ### IAM Policy Page

 This page shows the list of IAM policies that were found in the result file.
-The policies are visualized in a table view, which each row represents a single role and the roles names prefixed with the project name.
+The policies are visualized in a table view with each row represents a single role and the roles names prefixed with the project name.

 ![GCP Scanner Visualizer](../misc/visualization_tool_images/iam_policies.webp)